jhfhngj/The-Pur-Project-C/README.md

 <img src="Pur1.png" alt="Pur's logo" width="200" height="200">

-Remake of Pur-B, Pur fam originally was hard to develop
+Remake of Pur-B 1.4, the Pur family originally was hard to develop

 ## How to install Pur?